Administration

 Due to the varying levels of access within Workforce Management, custom roles are recommended.
 Caution and attention to detail are recommended when making custom user roles to ensure a continuity of experience and access across the Zoom platform.

-Workforce Management provides three role-based permissions for different access levels within the product, and can be applied to a user role in any combination.
+Workforce Management provides three role-based permissions for different access levels within the product.
+They can be applied to a user role in any combination.
 The three permissions are:

 Administrator: Enables users to administer your Zoom Workforce Management account.